A No-Drama Guide to Hand Building With Clay

 Make a starting patty

-Cut a piece of clay (a large handful, like you’re making a very big snowball—about 500 g) with your knife or wire cutter and smack it into a rough pancake shape with your hands.Set up your thickness guides
+Cut a piece of clay (a large handful, like you’re making a very big snowball—about 500 g) with your knife or wire cutter and smack it into a rough pancake shape with your hands.

 Place your guide sticks on either side of the clay.
-These act as height stops—your rolling pin rests on them, preventing you from rolling unevenly or too thin.Roll with confidence
+These act as height stops—your rolling pin rests on them, preventing you from rolling unevenly or too thin.

 Rest your rolling pin on both guide sticks and roll forward and back with even, not too heavy pressure.
-Here’s the key move: rotate your clay 90 degrees every few passes, and flip it over every two or so passes.Check your work
+Here’s the key move: rotate your clay 90 degrees every few passes, and flip it over every two or so passes.

 The slab should be smooth, flat, and of uniform thickness.
-Also use your template as a guide: if you have a large, thin shape (like the wall for a cup), try to roll the clay so it follows this narrow, long shape a bit.Compress
+Also use your template as a guide: if you have a large, thin shape (like the wall for a cup), try to roll the clay so it follows this narrow, long shape a bit.

-Take your metal or silicone rib and gently sweep it across the surface of the clay to smooth and strengthen the slab.Let it set
+Take your metal or silicone rib and gently sweep it across the surface of the clay to smooth and strengthen the slab.

-Score and Slip
+Score & Slip

 Prepare

-Pick up the slightly dried pieces once they’re firm enough to handle—like a thin piece of cardboard.
-Look at your template to see which parts need to be joined.
-Wherever two edges meet, you’ll need to score and slip.Score both surfaces
+Wait until your pieces are firm enough to handle — think thin cardboard.
+Not floppy, not bone dry.
+Check your template to see which parts need to be joined.
+Wherever two edges meet, you'll score and slip.

-Use your scoring tool to scratch deep crosshatch patterns into both edges you want to join.
-Make it look like a hashtag or tic-tac-toe grid.
-Go deep enough to rough up the surface.
-The clay needs texture to grab onto.Apply slip generously
+Use your scoring tool to scratch deep crosshatch patterns into both edges.
+Make it look like a hashtag or a tic-tac-toe grid.
+Go deep enough to really rough up the surface — the clay needs texture to grab onto.

-Slip is your clay glue — paint it onto both scored surfaces, it creates a bond between the pieces and will soften the seam a bit, so you can blend the transitions smoothly and make them nearly invisible.Press together with authority
+Paint slip onto both scored surfaces.
+This is your clay glue — it creates the bond and softens the seam so you can blend the transition smoothly and make it nearly invisible.

-How to make slip
+How to Make Slip

-What you'll need:
+What you'll need

 If you're a little on the impatient side (like us!), grab a blow dryer or heat gun and dry the slab until it feels super stiff and warm to the touch.
 Clay that isn't fully dry will always feel slightly cold — that's your cue it needs more time.